Definition and Purpose of the Graduate Certificate in Feminist Studies

 - Completion of a 1-credit capstone course.
 Students will write a 5000-word essay in which they develop a framework that ties together two papers they wrote for any two of their required courses, re-write or re-submit two essays from those courses, and reflect on what they have learned from the Grad Certificate and how it has changed/impacted their thinking/career.

-- Submission of the completed and signed Completion of Requirements for the Graduate Certificate in Feminist Studies form (available from GWSS Program Coordinator).
-After students' Completion of Requirements for the Graduate Certificate in Feminist Studies form is received by Program Coordinator, Catherine Richardson, she will check your transcripts and submit a "certificate be granted" request to the Graduate School.
-The Graduate School will then inform Graduation and Academic Records.
+- Submission of the completed and signed Completion of Requirements for the Graduate Certificate in Feminist Studies form.
+After students' Completion of Requirements for the Graduate Certificate in Feminist Studies form is received by Program Coordinator, they will check your transcripts and submit a "certificate be granted" request through MyGrad to the Graduate School.

 GWSS 501 History of Feminism (5cr)

 Study of feminism from the 18th through the 20th centuries in the national, international, and intranational world system, with a focus on imperialism, colonialism, nationalism, and modernity.
 Surveys the literature in a global context, supplemented by critical essays and historiographic reviews.